Jmcobb/Python_Automation_Project/README.md

 ### What is going on here?

- So, this is a fun automated way to spin up a Linux AWS Instance without using any outside products like Asible or something like Terraform.
+ So, this is a fun object oriented and automated way to spin up a Linux AWS Instance without using any outside products like Asible or something like Terraform.

+### How do I run?